canonical/phone-docs/en/apps/qml/tutorials-building-your-first-qml-app.md

 ---
-title: "QML tutorials - getting started building your first QML app"
+title: "Tutorials - building your first QML app"
 ---

-# Building your first QML app
+# Tutorials - building your first QML app

 In this recipe you will learn how to write a currency converter app for Ubuntu on the phone.
 You will be using several components from the Ubuntu QML